frontenddogma/css-optimization-basics/manuscript/production.md

 # Production Optimization

 For production, we usually take care of all the things that are good for machines.
-I’ve organized this section so that it also contains the things that can be done _by_ machines (tools)—without, again with an eye on us as professionals, it to contain anything that, if we were to miss it, would make us produce significantly worse code.
+I’ve organized this section so that it also contains the things that can be done _by_ machines (tools)—without, again with an eye on us as professionals, including anything that, if we were to miss it, would make us produce significantly worse code.

 It turns out, then, that we do again benefit from trying to follow some of the (human-friendly) ideas ourselves.
-For example, we can well try to write minimal CSS (like omitting leading `0`’s), or to only link one style sheet (to eventually keep the number of requests low and to avoid future HTML changes), without leaving this to tools.
+For example, we can well try to write minimal CSS (like omitting leading `0`’s), or to only link one style sheet (to keep the number of requests low and to avoid future HTML changes), without leaving this to tools.

 ## Performance